nci/gsky/install/README.md

 - **Error starting the OWS server**

-The URL for the server should be without the ending "/" as below.
+The URL for the server should be entered without the ending "/" as below.
 Adding the / at the end will result in an error.

 `http://130.56.242.19/ows`